OpenLMIS/openlmis-ui-components/docs/extension_guide.md

 Most of the content in the OpenLMIS-UI is returned from the OpenLMIS Services, which should be modified in the OpenLMIS Services themselves.
 Other forms of content are static messages and images used throughout the OpenLMIS-UI.

 ### Messages
-Messages are translateable pieces of content that are a part of the OpenLMIS-UI.
+Messages are translatable pieces of content that are a part of the OpenLMIS-UI.
 The best way to update a message is by configuring the OpenLMIS-UI to use your implementation's Transifex settings and editing the message directly in Transifex.
 What Transifex does is replace a message key, which is defined in the UI, with a human readable message. *This is how the OpenLMIS-UI supports multiple languages.*

 See the example below: